Help Center

 Help articles

-Look for the blue Need Help button in the bottom-right corner of your impact.com Dashboard to live chat with a product specialist (or create a support ticket).
+If you need additional help, look for the blue Need Help button in the bottom-right corner of your impact.com Dashboard to live chat with a product specialist (or create a support ticket).

 Did you find it helpful?
 Yes No